Bremen Library Newsletter

 All ongoing programming is free and open to the public, unless otherwise noted

-Tech Help 10-12 : Saturday March 14 and 28, - Tech helper Caleb Pusey will answer your tech questions at the library
+Tech Help alternate Saturdays 10-12 , - Tech helper Caleb Pusey will answer your tech questions at the library (call the library for currents dates)

 Knit & Stitch Group Thursdays 1-2:30 Bring your current fiber project and meet and support other like minded folks!